-The Pensions Research Accountants Group (“PRAG”/ “we”) collect and hold personal data about our members and other contacts for the purposes of our activities.
-The General Data Protection Regulations (“GDPR”) apply to how we do this.
+The Pensions Research Accountants Group (PRAG/we) collect and hold personal data about our members and other contacts for the purposes of our activities, in accordance with the UK Data Protection Act 2018.
 This Statement provides information on how we collect, use and process your personal data.

-PRAG is what is known as a ‘Data Controller’ of the personal data you provide to us.
+PRAG is a data controller of the personal data you provide to us.
 We only collect basic personal data about members and other contacts, including name and contact details (physical and email).
-Members provide and maintain the information held in respect of them and it is an individual’s decision as to whether it is work or personal details provided.
+Members provide and maintain the information held in respect of them and it is an individual’s decision whether to provide work or personal details.
 The database also includes information concerning role, employer organisation (if relevant) any areas of expertise/ special interest and the willingness to be a member of a working party.
 The information collected does not include any sensitive personal data or any other special types of information.

 The Executive may from time to time decide to collect other information from members for the purposes of PRAG’s activities, but only with individual consent.
 The legal basis for holding and processing your personal data is your consent, where you have provided this, and otherwise our legitimate interest.

-We need to know your basic personal data mainly in order to provide you with news on PRAG activities, publications and events.
+We need to know your basic personal data to provide you with news on PRAG activities, publications and events.
 We will only use the information held for the legitimate purposes of PRAG in the furtherance of its objectives as notified to the members.

 The information PRAG holds is maintained on a database which is hosted by a third-party administrator and to which our appointed third-party secretariat has access.
 The third-party secretariat is a data processor.
 The engagement terms of any third-party agents or service providers include data protection clauses.